The Driver

 #include <iot_button.h>

-Then we register an event callback for the button, whenever the button is released the *push_btn_cb* function will be called.
-This function is called in the esp-timer thread’s context.
-So do make sure that the default stack configured for the esp-timer thread is sufficient for your callback function.
+We create the button device using iot_button_new_gpio_device() and then register an event callback for the button.
+Whenever the button is released (BUTTON_PRESS_UP), the *push_btn_cb* function will be called.
+This function is called in the button component’s internal task context.

 The push_btn_cb code then is simply as shown below: